PRIVATE PILOT LICENSE

 Private Pilot License

-A private pilot license grants you access to fly most single engine planes day or night, pending fair weather conditions.
+A Private Pilot Certificate (a.k.a. license) grants you access to fly most single engine planes day or night, pending fair weather conditions.
+You have the opportunity to learn:

 • Take Offs and Landings